sauravgaursmith/ng2-emojify/README.md

+Please wait for the documentation.
+It is not completed yet.
+We will provide the same on Januaury 10, 2017 (EOD).
 ## This is an angular 2 module to support built-in and custom emoji in an angular 2 project.

 ### Installation